Bunnings-Engineering/problems/quotaLimitExceeded.md

 ## Specification

-The quota limit exceeded problem includes no additional properties on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem, so it uses the base specification.
+The quota limit exceeded problem includes no additional properties on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem and therefore uses the base specification.

 ```yaml
 problem: